Bilal-3582/Projects/Cyber_Security/README.md

-### Cybersecurity Project
+# Cybersecurity Projects

 ## Overview

-These project aims to explore and implement various cybersecurity techniques and tools to enhance system security, monitor potential threats, and provide preventative measures.
+These projects aims to explore and implement various cybersecurity techniques and tools to enhance system security, monitor potential threats, and provide preventative measures.
 The focus is on addressing common vulnerabilities, threat detection, and mitigation strategies to protect systems from cyber-attacks.